 Why Become a Physical Therapist Aide?

-Now is an excellent time to become a physical therapist aide since job opportunities are projected to increase.
-According to the U.S. Bureau of Labor Statistics (BLS), physical therapist aide employment is projected to grow by 21% from 2019 to 2029.4
+Now is an excellent time to become a physical therapist aide since job opportunities are projected to increase.4

 The rise in job opportunities is largely due to the aging population and the increasing health needs that people encounter as they mature.
 With many baby boomers entering the stage where significant health issues like heart attacks and strokes are more common, most of the population is likely to need physical therapy and rehabilitation services.
 Other factors, including a rise in chronic and genetic health conditions, also contribute to the increased demand for physical therapist aides.